jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (k) any failure by the offender personally (or failure by the offender's lawyer arising out of the offender's instructions to, or failure or refusal to co-operate with, his or her lawyer) to comply with a procedural requirement that, in the court's opinion, has done either or both of the following:
     (i) caused a delay in the disposition of the proceedings:
     (ii) had an adverse effect on a victim or witness.
+Mitigating factors
 (2) In sentencing or otherwise dealing with an offender the court must take into account the following mitigating factors to the extent that they are applicable in the case:
   (a) the age of the offender:
   (b) whether and when the offender pleaded guilty:
   (c) the conduct of the victim:
   (d) that there was a limited involvement in the offence on the offender's part:
   (e) that the offender has, or had at the time the offence was committed, diminished intellectual capacity or understanding:
-  (f) any remorse shown by the offender, or anything as described in section 10:
+  (f) any remorse shown by the offender, or anything described in section 10:
   (fa) that the offender has taken steps during the proceedings (other than steps to comply with procedural requirements) to shorten the proceedings or reduce their cost:
   (fb) any adverse effects on the offender of a delay in the disposition of the proceedings caused by a failure by the prosecutor to comply with a procedural requirement:
   (g) any evidence of the offender's previous good character: